ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

     return state
 ~~~

+Key and tweak sizes for each variant:
+- `ipcrypt-deterministic`: Key: 16 bytes (128 bits), no tweak
+- `ipcrypt-nd`: Key: 16 bytes (128 bits), Tweak: 8 bytes (64 bits)
+- `ipcrypt-ndx`: Key: 32 bytes (256 bits, two AES-128 keys), Tweak: 16 bytes (128 bits)

+# Implementation Status

+*This section is to be removed before publishing as an RFC.*

+This section records the status of known implementations of the protocol defined by this specification at the time of posting of this Internet-Draft, and is based on a proposal described in {{!RFC7942}}.
+The description of implementations in this section is intended to assist the Independent Submissions Editor in judging whether the specification is suitable for publication.

+Please note that the listing of any individual implementation here does not imply endorsement.
+Furthermore, no effort has been spent to verify the information presented here that was supplied by contributors.
+This is not intended as, and must not be construed to be, a catalog of available implementations or their features.

+Multiple interoperable implementations of the schemes described in this document have been developed:

+- C implementation
+- D implementation
+- Go implementation
+- Java implementation (maven package)
+- JavaScript/TypeScript implementation (npm package)
+- PHP implementation (Composer package)
+- Python reference implementation
+- Rust implementation (cargo package)
+- Zig implementation
+- Dart implementation (pub.dev package)

+A comprehensive list of implementations and their test results can be found at: https://ipcrypt-std.github.io/implementations/

+All implementations pass the common test vectors specified in this document, demonstrating interoperability across programming languages.

+--- back

 # Test Vectors {#test-vectors}

 This appendix provides test vectors for all three variants of ipcrypt.
 Each test vector includes the key, input IP address, and encrypted output.
 For non-deterministic variants (`ipcrypt-nd` and `ipcrypt-ndx`), the tweak value is also included.

-Key and tweak sizes for each variant:
-- `ipcrypt-deterministic`: Key: 16 bytes (128 bits), no tweak
-- `ipcrypt-nd`: Key: 16 bytes (128 bits), Tweak: 8 bytes (64 bits)
-- `ipcrypt-ndx`: Key: 32 bytes (256 bits, two AES-128 keys), Tweak: 16 bytes (128 bits)
+Implementations MUST verify their correctness against these test vectors before deployment.

 ## ipcrypt-deterministic Test Vectors {#ipcrypt-deterministic-test-vectors}